 BSc, MA Integrative Child Psych, Sup Dip, UKCP

 Course Fees 2023/24

 Diploma in Child, Adolescent and Adult Psychotherapy and Counselling Supervision

 Terapia is a Registered Charity (Charity Number 1144041) and does not profit from course fees.
 Fees include all charges for tutorials, art materials and assessment of written assignments.

+When applying, please note an £60 application fee is required, which is payable at the point of when an application form is submitted.
+This fee covers the interview and some of the administrative and staffing costs associated with the processing procedure.
 An initial, non-refundable deposit of £550 is required to secure your place on this course and that is deducted from your fees.
-Students who opt to pay their fees in full before the start of the academic year will receive a discount of £60, however students may opt to pay fees in monthly or termly instalments.
-There is a fee of £55 for your interview at Terapia.
+Students who opt to pay their fees in full before the start of the academic year will receive a discount of £60, however students may choose to pay fees in monthly or termly instalments.

 Students who have completed the training but have not submitted their course work and have not completed all course requirements will be charged an annual administration fee until they fully graduate.